mirfan899/sppas/sppas/doc/05_CLI/52_CLI_annotations.md

 ## Programs to perform an automatic annotation

-This chapter describes how to use the automatic annotations of SPPAS with a Command-Line Interface.
-It describes all available command and how to use it.
+This chapter describes how to use the automatic annotations of SPPAS with a Command-Line Interface (CLI).
+It describes all available command and how to use them.
 However, for scripts that execute an automatic annotation, refer to the chapter "Automatic Annotation" to understand exactly each option!

-Generally, resources are given to the CLI with the argument "-r", an input wav file is given with "-w" option, an input annotated file is given with "-i" and the output is specified with "-o".
+Generally, data are given to the CLI with the following arguments:

+- a resources is given with "-r" option;
+- an input audio file is given with "-w" option;
+- an input annotated file is given with "-i" option;
+- the output is specified with "-o".

 ### annotation.py

 This program performs automatic annotations on a given file or on all files of a directory.
 It strictly corresponds to the button `Annotate` of the GUI.
-All annotations are pre-configured: no specific option can be used.
+All annotations are pre-configured: no specific option can be specified.
+This configuration is fixed in the source code packages, via a file with name `sppas.conf` for each annotation.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 usage: annotation.py -w file|folder [options]